Percent Grade Scale Amplifies Racial/Ethnic Inequities in Introductory Physics

 \subsection{Effects of Grade Penalties on students}

 There are two main impacts on students caused by percent-grading's wider grade distribution.
-First, as we discussed in our previous paper, there are many more students who receive grade less than C$-$.\cite{Webb2020a} Relatedly, there are many more students who must take the course again and so delay their academic careers.
+First, as we discussed in our previous paper, there are many more students who receive grade less than C$-$ \cite{Webb2020a}.
+Relatedly, there are many more students who must take the course again and so delay their academic careers.
 We will address both of these issues in terms of equity for students from underrepresented groups.

 The fraction of grades in our dataset that are below C$-$ is shown for both grade scales in Table \ref{tab:tab8} both for students from underrepresented racial/ethnic groups and for their peers.
-The table also includes the percentages of each group that we estimate would have received a passing grade ($>$D$+$) under 4-point grading but would have received a failing grade ($<$C$-$) under percent grading.
+The difference between these two percentages represents the percentage of the group that we estimate would have received a passing grade ($>$D$+$) under 4-point grading but would have received a failing grade ($<$C$-$) under percent grading.
 Using the numbers in the table, we find that students from underrepresented groups are 83\% $\pm$ 24\% more likely to be pushed from a passing grade under CLASP4 to a failing grade under CLASP10 than are their peers.